flocasts/flo-angular/projects/flosportsinc/ng-video-events/README.md

 # FloVideoEvents
-Use Angular Dependency Injection with video player events
+Use Dependency Injection to bind to arbitrary video player events for extending video elements